Weak null singularity for the Einstein-Euler system: Estimates for the Spacetime Metric

 \end{prop} \begin{proof} For $(K,\check{\sigma})$, we apply Proposition \ref{PropTransport} to get

-Next, we substitute $\partial_\nu^4$-commuted transport equations \eqref{Eq3.23}, \eqref{Eq3.28}.
-The right hand side of equations \eqref{Eq3.23}, \eqref{Eq3.28} contains Weyl curvature terms, Ricci coefficients multiplied by $(K,\check{\sigma})$, and quadratic terms in Ricci coefficients, and also terms containing Ricci curvature.
+Next, we substitute $ Z ^2$-commuted transport equations \eqref{Eq3.23}, \eqref{Eq3.28}.
+The right hand side of equations \eqref{Eq3.23}, \eqref{Eq3.28} contains Weyl curvature terms, Ricci coefficients multiplied by $(K,\check{\sigma})$, and quadratic terms in Ricci coefficients, extra commutator term as described in Proposition \ref{Prop2.2}, and also terms containing Ricci curvature.
 The Weyl curvature and Ricci coefficients terms can be handled exactly as in \cite{luk2017weak} with the same bound.
-The Ricci curvature terms can be controlled by \eqref{Eq3.42}.
+For the extra commutator term in the $\nabla_3 Z ^i(K,\check{\sigma})$ equation, we can bound it by